eladshamir/Internal-Monologue/README.md

 4. Restore the original values of LMCompatibilityLevel, NTLMMinClientSec and RestrictSendingNTLMTraffic.
 5. Crack the NTLM hash of the captured responses using rainbow tables.
 6. Pass the Hash.

+## Update: Credential Guard Compatibility
+I have recently retested Internal Monologue in environments with Credential Guard enabled and got negative results.
+I am not sure whether Credential Guard was not working properly in my test environment during the initial tests, or perhaps something changed since then.
+I updated the implementation to acquire a server token from AcceptSecurityContext dynamically and tamper with it to avoid the local authentication trap, so that if NetNTLMv1 without Extended Session Security fails, at least a NetNTLMv2 challenge-response can be captured.

 ## Audit Trail
 The Internal Monologue Attack is arguably stealthier than running Mimikatz because there is no need to inject code or dump memory to/from a protected process.